As of MongoDB 3.6, shards must be deployed as a replica set to provide redundancy and high availability.

 MongoDB does not guarantee that any two contiguous chunks reside on a single shard.

-When you deploy a new sharded cluster with shards that were previously used as replica sets, all existing databases continue to reside on their original shard.
+When you deploy a new sharded cluster with shards that were previously used as replica sets, all existing databases continue to reside on their original replica sets.
 Databases created subsequently may reside on any shard in the cluster.

 Sharded Cluster Security¶

-See Deploy Sharded Cluster with Keyfile Access Control for a tutorial on deploying a secured sharded cluster.
+See Deploy Sharded Cluster with Keyfile Authentication for a tutorial on deploying a secured sharded cluster.

 Shard Local Users¶

-See Enable Client Access Control for a tutorial on enabling adding users to an RBAC-enabled MongoDB deployment.
+See Enable Access Control for a tutorial on enabling adding users to an RBAC-enabled MongoDB deployment.